Garden Lakes Missionary Baptist Church

 On September 6, 1970, Rev. Rutledge departed GLBC to continue his ministry in Augusta, Georgia.
 He had led the fledgling church from its infancy into a state of growing maturity, seeming always to know just what the young church needed to be doing and knowing when it needed to do it.
 GLBC had grown to a membership of 816 and a Sunday School enrolment of 853.
 We had been blessed by his extremely able leadership, and the Church regretted his leaving.

 The Church was deeply saddened by the news of the death of Reverend Rutledge on March 17, 1976.
-His wife, Helen, returned to live in the Garden Lakes community, and continues as an active member of the Church and of the church choir.
-In April, 1976, the Church honored the loving memory of its first pastor with the naming of the Rutledge Chapel.
+His wife, Helen, returned to live in the Garden Lakes community, and continued as a member of the Church until her death on September 19, 2012.
+In April, 1976, the Church honored the loving memory of its first pastor with the naming and dedication of the Rutledge Chapel.

 The Post-Rutledge Years